derek-ye/WTHR/README.md

 # ☔️ WTHR

 WTHR is a Flask webapp that reports daily and weather data.
-#### Unfortunately, DarkSky was purchased by Apple and the API is no longer functioning!
+#### Unfortunately, DarkSky was purchased by Apple and the API is no longer functioning.

 ---